doctrine/orientdb-odm/README.md

 ## Current status of the binding

-The binding is complete: it is an HTTP client wrapper with some methods bound to Congow\OrientDB's HTTP interface.
+The binding is complete: it is an HTTP client wrapper with some methods bound to OrientDB's HTTP interface.

 Its usage is straightforward: